 The DynaMORE info brochure is available!

 Click in the image below to access the web version of the project’s info folder and to download it!
+The print version will be available soon as well.

 Berlin (Germany), 1-3 April 2019

 Save the date!
-The next DynaMORE General Assembly (GA) Meeting will take place in Germany’s capital, Berlin.
+The 2nd DynaMORE General Assembly (GA) Meeting will take place in Germany’s capital, Berlin.
 It will be great to have the whole crew together and see brand-new data from all work packages!

 We are a multidisciplinary team of researchers with the joint goal of developing an in silico model of stress resilience.
 To do so, we monitor healthy at-risk individuals (18+ years old) during stressful life phases, such as transition into adulthood or higher education, training-to-street transition (police officers), or abruptly changed life situations (accident victims in recovery).
 Multiple longitudinal studies collect psychological, behavioural, neural, and physiological markers, and apply advanced mathematical modelling to identify key risk indicators and resilience factors.
 The ultimate goal is a prognostic tool for people to monitor their mental stability, and to intervene effectively before the personal „tipping point“.